markstgodard/canibump/README.md

 canibump is a simple command-line tool to check if [canibump website](https://canibump.cfapps.io) is **YES** or **NO**.

+*Note: You can use this in a CI/CD pipeline by checking the exit code:
+- 0 - if you can bump OR
+- 1 - if cannot bump

 ## Install

     go get github.com/markstgodard/canibump